 Air travel is likely to get a lot bumpier because of climate-change, a new study suggests.

 A doubling of carbon dioxide levels in the atmosphere would increase the average amount of severe cloudless, “clear air” turbulence at seven miles—the altitude at which commercial passenger jets, on long-haul flights, routinely cruise—by 149 percent.

 Commuters in Dubai will soon be able to hop aboard flying taxis à la “The Jetsons” and take off, literally, at the push of a button.
 The cockpit has no pilot and no controls.

-The eight-rotor passenger drone, capable of carrying a single, 220-pound rider and a piece of small luggage, can fly up to about 30 miles or about 30 minutes, on a single battery charge.
-It has a top speed of 100 m.p.h., but it’d, typically, operate at 62 m.p.h.
+The passenger drone, capable of carrying a single rider and a piece of small luggage, can fly for 30 minutes or up to 30 miles on a single battery charge.
+It has a top speed of 100 m.p.h., but it’d, typically, operate at 60 m.p.h.